elecyb/OSPE/README.md

 2) Start the program.
 3) Select a process
 4) A new dialog will open for the location of the DLL to be injected.
-5) Select OspeSpy.dll and then start a capture.
+5) Select the x86 or x64 dll and then start a capture.

 ## Screenshots